 All the above should make for a really good electronic drum kit, and in most cases (after you add your own kick pedal) it will.

 However, reviews on these sets are rather mixed, slightly favoring the positive side.
 It seems that the kick pedal area is the most common for complaints.
-I wonder if this is because Alesis doesn’t provide their own integrated pedal.

 The company claims that you can use virtually any single or double kick pedal you want, but maybe that is simply the cause of the problem.
 The pedal that some users chose just didn’t work well with the kick pad and sound module.
 I can’t say for sure, but this seems like a reasonable deduction.